lastlockedroom/lastlockedroom.github.io/_posts/2023-11-13-christmas-crime.md

 It's not really hard to see where this goes.
 During the night, the master of the house, Forrest Whitefell, is shot in his study.
 The room was locked up.
 The weapon was nowhere to be found.
 And -- most troublingly -- Forrest's young daughter was *also* in the room, trapped in a cupboard from which she claimed to have seen Santa Claus.

-Strangely, the key is nowhere to be found, making this, technically, *not* a locked room mystery (albeit still reasonably impossible, as the door to the passage leading to the study was watched the entire time).
+Strangely, the key is actually not in the room.
+It's not anywhere, as far as anyone was able to tell.
+Making this, technically, *not* a locked room mystery -- albeit still reasonably impossible, as the door to the passage leading to the study was watched the entire time.

 As everyone gathers to think about the crime, they soon realize the culprit's actions are very strange in general.
 There's no good reason for them to go about the crime the way they did.
 Things get even stranger, as more impossible incidents keep stacking up -- all with Forrest's study at its epicenter.

 ---